 - Don’t worry about what others think.
 Accepting yourself is easier when you ignore other people’s opinions.

-We must continue to put a more positive slant on life and our qualities; for which we will probably have many.
+We must continue to put a more positive slant on our own life and our qualities.
 Don’t look to question yourself on those.